Voilett-Roze/asus/User-scripts.md

 #!/bin/sh
 ```

 Also, you must save files with a UNIX encoding.
 Note that Windows's Notepad cannot save with a UNIX encoding - get Notepad++ instead.
-You can also directly edit it on the router through vi (included in the firmware) or nano (available through Optware/Entware) to ensure that your scripts are saved in a valid format.
+You can also directly edit them on the router through SSH, by using _vi_ or _nano_, both included in the firmware.
+These two will create files already encoded in the proper format.

 ## Troubleshooting scripts: